JiaziChen111/Ch_Synthetic/README.md

 $ git add <filename1.ext> <filename2.ext>
 ```

-- Once a file is in the staging area, git keeps track of its changes.
+- Once a file is in the staging area (also known as index), Git keeps track of its changes.
 - To add *all* files in the directory: `git add .`, `git add -A` or `git add --all`.
 - To remove changes from the staging area (without changing the history at all nor changing what is going on in the working directory, i.e. a safe command): `git reset HEAD`
 - HEAD is the name of the current commit in the current branch.